...

 The signs and symptoms of sleep apnea are succinctly explained in Breathe Well, Sleep Well, Live Well by Dr. Carmine Morreale.

-The signs and symptoms of obstructive sleep and sleep apnea are like stars in a constellation.
+The signs and symptoms of obstructive sleep apnea are like stars in a constellation.
 Once you start identifying the stars, you can see the whole constellation.

 Adults with sleep-disordered breathing will often have some of the following symptoms or ‘stars’ :